ovh/cds/sdk/grpcplugin/actionplugin/nodejs/README.md

 ## How to use

-+ First you have to create a link on npm locally with this package, so in this directory you just have to execute:
++ First you have to create a link on npm locally with this package by typing the following command in its directory:

 ```
 $ npm link